Haxel0rd/haxel0rds/tools/exchangy/README.md

 * Quiet-mode: only output either the detected version or error (in JSON format) This was meant for better framework integration, but on the other hand it shouldn't be a big deal for a dev to 'grep' from current/more chatty output (hint: errors always start like ">> ERROR: ", without quotes)
+* In manual enter mode (-e), add optional feeding of the number like -e 1.22.333, but this wasn't implemented.
 <br />

 ## About